Oct 9th 2008 12:00 pm |

 December 3, 1948 – Allowance at Tanforan

 Against the instincts of trainer Jimmy Jones, Citation was shipped to Tanforan in San Francisco.
-According to Phil Georgeff, Calumet Farms owner William Wright sent Citation – the most famous horse in America -out west as a favor to a business associate who had a stake in Tanforan.
+According to Phil Georgeff, Calumet Farms owner Warren Wright sent Citation – the most famous horse in America -out west as a favor to a business associate who had a stake in Tanforan.

 December 11, 1948 – Tanforan Handicap at Tanforan